 While this kid's bathroom is plenty playful thanks to the Ogee Drop shower tile, interior designer Jillian Harris added timeless details like a white Frost glaze and brushed gold fixtures to make it oh-so-grown up.

 Full of fresh cottage charm, this bathroom gets a playful twist with scale-inspired shower tile in Powder Blue.

 A Moroccan arrangement effortlessly interlocks to create a captivating ripple effect across any floor or wall application.

 If you want to highlight this intricate pattern, choose a contrasting grout color, as they have done in the modern kitchen below:

 If you love the movement of the Moroccan pattern, take it up a notch with a higher variation glaze like Sea Foam:

 The Coastal Living Showhouse also featured Ogee Drops as floor tile set in a Moroccan pattern in one of the bathrooms.

 Want a bold floor tile?
-Opt for a blend of colors in our Ogee Drops.
+Opt for a blend of colors in our Ogee Drops in this rippling pattern:

 Is Ogee Drop the shape for you?
 Order color samples online now.
 Need some help?
 Simply call, chat or fill out our Design Assistance Form and one of our talented design consultants will get back to you shortly.